jsamouh/WTFCartBundle/README.md

 WTF !
 Simple Cart Ecommerce Managment !

 Simple:
-- You have product, as entity with title, description, image and price
+- You have product/item in your project
-- You want to add/delete product in a cart
+- You want to add and delete products in a ecommerce Cart
-- You want to have a simple block which displays products cart
+- You want to have a simple block which displays products in a cart
 - You want cart entities managment

 This WTF Bundle is done for you!